-MORPH-X sets the modulation source to control the patch morphing in the x-direction.
-The choice is from the standard MIDI controllers plus channel aftertouch, pitchbend and CV/gate channels 1 to 4.
+MORPH-X sets the source to control the vector morphing in the x-direction.
+The choice is from MIDI CC controllers plus channel aftertouch, pitchbend, CV inputs 1-4, keyboard note value, velocity, global LFOs 1-4 and global EGs 1-4.
 At the bottom of the display a longer name for the chosen source is displayed.

-MORPH-Y sets the modulation source to control the morphing in the y-direction (in exactly the same way as for the MORPH-X).
+MORPH sets the modulation source to control the morphing in the y-direction (in exactly the same way as for the MORPH - X).